Listen to this devotional

 When we resist this kind of vulnerability and specificity with God, we struggle to know how to pray and hit a wall spiritually.
 Just as distance runners hit a wall—the point where they experience sudden fatigue and loss of energy when glycogen runs out—we can also hit a wall in our prayer life.

-In those moments, when we lose our desire, energy, passion, and inspiration to pray, we need help from the Bible to connect with God.
+In those moments, when we lose our desire, energy, passion, and inspiration to pray, we need help from the Bible to learn how to pray to God and make an intimate connection with him.

 Jesus’ disciples reached a point where they realized that they had hit a wall in prayer and so they asked Jesus to help them: